calysteon/Arphsy/README.md

-# advaJS
+# arfcJS

-This is the repository for the "Sunlight for Darcula: Autonomous Variable Reassignment" paper
+This is the repository for the "Sunlight for Darcula: Autonomously Resolving Function Calls with arfcJS" paper

 # Requirements